What is reflux?

 Is reflux common in babies?

-Around 50% of all babies have it to some degree during the first three months, but it will be a problem for only a small minority.
+Around 50% of all babies have this to some degree during the first three months, but it will be a problem for only a small minority.
 By the age of 10 months, the number of babies with reflux drops to around 5%, as the valve door strengthens and holds stomach contents firmly down.

 What are the symptoms of reflux in babies?